Disnake-Extensions/jishaku/README.md

 [![Commit activity](https://img.shields.io/github/commit-activity/w/Gorialis/jishaku.svg)](https://github.com/Disnake-Extensions/jishaku/commits)

 ***
 ### **WARNING:- This is just a fork of Jishaku so that it is compatible with disnake.
 Credits go to Gorialis for making this module.
-No feature add PRs/requests would be entertained.**
+No feature add requests would be entertained.**
 <h1 align="center">
 <sub>
     <img src=".github/assets/jishaku_logo.svg" height="36">